anvbis/anvbis.github.io/content/posts/ductf-2020-return-to-whats-revenge.md

 +++
-tags = ["Seccomp","ROP","CTF","Linux"]
+tags = ["seccomp","rop","ctf","linux"]
 date = "2021-08-17"
-description = "DUCTF 2020 'return to whats revenge' challenge writeup." featuredpath = "date" linktitle = ""
-title = "DUCTF 2020 :: Return to What's Revenge"
+description = "A writeup for the binary exploitation challenge 'return to what's revenge' from DownUnderCTF 2020." featuredpath = "date" linktitle = "" title = "DUCTF 2020 :: Return to What's Revenge"